MindscapeHQ/raygun4cfml/README.md

 (3) Version 1.1.0 and newer will not work on Adobe ColdFusion 8 and most likely not on Railo 3 (the latter not tested).

+(4) Version 1.7.0 and newer will most likely not work with Adobe ColdFUsion 2016 and Railo/Lucee 4.x.

-(4) On newer Java versions (>11), there is no default access to Java Memory Management unless you add the following argument to your JVM configuration: `--add-opens java.management/sun.management=ALL-UNNAMED`
+(5) On newer Java versions (>11), there is no default access to Java Memory Management unless you add the following argument to your JVM configuration: `--add-opens java.management/sun.management=ALL-UNNAMED`

 ## How to contribute